NimaiMalle/go-time/README.md

 ### Multiple Statements

 A GoTime definition needs at least one test statement, but can include multiple tests separated by a semicolon.
-For the entire definition to evaluate to true, a the input Date must pass every test.
+Tests using the same part are OR'd together, so if any one is true, the part test passes.
+For the entire definition to evaluate to true, a the input Date must pass every part.
+See the exmaples below.

 ## GoTime Examples